Southampton battle to victory away at Bournemouth

 What we learned from Bournemouth vs Southampton

 Saints finally have a settled lineup: Ralph Hasenhuttl has been under pressure after an awful finish to last season and a slow start to this one and he’s gone back to basics and now has a settled starting lineup.
 He has given chances to all of the youngsters Saints signed this summer but the only one who started against Bournemouth was goalkeeper Gavin Bazunu.
-There is more experience in this Saints lineup and that was needed after this week they dropped into the bottom three for the first time since September 2020.
+There is more experience in this Saints lineup and that was needed after this week when they dropped into the bottom three for the first time since September 2020.
+They finally seem to have a preferred XI and that led to a more resolute defensive display.
+It wasn’t pretty but that was a huge win for Hasenhuttl.

 Bournemouth will cause plenty of problems: They looked a little leggy after their battling draw at Fulham at the weekend but the Cherries have a clear identity under caretaker boss Gary O’Neil and they caused problems with their pressing and directness.
 With Solanke a handful up top, they are well-organized and will scrap everything.
-Bournemouth have become a horrible team to play against.
+Bournemouth have become a horrible team to play against and perhaps their switch to a 3-5-2 system impacted them more than O’Neil thought it would.

 Tactical focus

 Saints started with their trademark 4-2-2-2 system and they looked much more comfortable, especially defensively, with Maitland-Niles and Ward-Prowse sat in front of the back four.
 Adams and Armstrong linked up well and they put Bournemouth’s defense under a lot of pressure.
-Bournemouth went with a back three which was unexpected and some of their defenders seemed to be leaving it to one another.
+Bournemouth went with a back three which was unexpected and some of their defenders seemed to be leaving it to one another and were confused positionally.

 [ VIDEO: Premier League highlights ]